camunda/blog.camunda.org/content/post/2016/07/camunda-bpm-760-alpha2-released.md

 {{< figure class="teaser" src="drg-example.png" alt="DRG Example" >}}

 All decision tables are inside one DMN resource.
-The decision table (i.e., the table which contains the decision) references the required decision tables by the `requiredDecision` elements in the XML.
+The decision table (i.e., the decision which contains the table) references the required decision tables by the `requiredDecision` elements in the XML.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>